MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/functions/user-defined-functions.md

 ## Invoking a user-defined function

-A user-defined function that takes no arguments can be invoked by its name or by its name with an empty argument list in parentheses.
+A user-defined function that takes no arguments can be invoked either by its name or by its name and an empty argument list in parentheses.

 Examples: